harsh3173/URL-shortener-application/README.md

 - Go programming with modern patterns and best practices
 - RESTful API design and implementation
 - Database design and optimization with PostgreSQL
-- Authentication and security (JWT, bcrypt)
+- Authentication and security (OAuth 2.0, sessions)
 - Middleware development and request handling
 - Comprehensive testing with unit and integration tests